Elizabeth (BioShock): BioShock Infinite

 At the start of Infinite, set in 1912, Booker DeWitt is sent to Columbia by the Lutece twins to recover Elizabeth, claiming that they will wipe away his debts with her return.
 Booker is quickly discovered as the "False Shepherd" that will take the Lamb away, and is set on by Comstock's troops.
 Booker frees Elizabeth, and both narrowly avoid an attack by Songbird that destroys part of the statue.
-As Elizabeth accompanies Booker, she discovers that her abilities to find and manipulate tears has become stronger, and uses that to help Booker fight through Comstock's troops.
+As Elizabeth accompanies Booker, she discovers that her abilities to find and manipulate tears have grown stronger, and uses them to help Booker fight through Comstock's troops.

-Elizabeth is initially doubtful to Booker's intentions, but comes to trust him over the other residents of Columbia.
-When trying to track down a man that reportedly holds a key to helping them escape, they find the man already dead; Elizabeth uses her powers to pull them into an alternate reality where the man is still alive, but this has unintended side effects that others around them suffer from nosebleeds and mental anquish, and Elizabeth becomes fearful of her abilities.
-They eventually board an airship to escape, but it is brought aground in Columbia by Songbird who kidnaps Elizabeth.
-Booker gives chase, but is pulled into the future of the 1980s by an elderly Elizabeth.
+Elizabeth is initially doubtful of Booker's intentions, but comes to trust him over the other residents of Columbia.
+When trying to track down a man who reportedly holds a key to helping them escape, they find the man already dead; Elizabeth uses her powers to pull them into an alternate reality where the man is still alive, but this has unintended side effects in that others around them suffer from nosebleeds and mental anguish, and Elizabeth becomes fearful of her abilities.
+They eventually board an airship to escape, but it is brought aground in Columbia by Songbird, who kidnaps Elizabeth.
+Booker gives chase, but is pulled into the future of 1983 by an elderly Elizabeth.
 She shows him that without his rescue, she will become like Comstock, inheriting the city and using it to lay waste to the surface world below.
 Before allowing Booker to return to his time, the future Elizabeth gives him a message to give to "his" Elizabeth to help her control Songbird and allow them to escape.